Skip to main content

 What courses do I have to take in High School to gain entry into the Life Sciences program at UofT to be eligible to apply for a Pharmacology and/or Biomedical Toxicology program?

-Students should apply to the Life Sciences admission category on the St. George campus, for which six Grade 12 U or M courses, including English and Calculus and Vectors are required.
+Students should apply to the Life Sciences admission category on the St. George campus, for which six Grade 12 U or M courses, including English and Calculus & Vectors are required.
 Senior high school credits in Biology and Chemistry are required for first-year courses.
 Senior high school Physics is recommended preparation.

 Students outside of Ontario should have the equivalent senior high school credits.